 “It has always been a dream of mine to provide children grief support in a fun, camp-like setting,” said Denise Domingue,Camp Conquer Coordinator and Social Worker Coordinator at The Hospice of Baton Rouge.
 “Through our hospice services, we are very familiar with how to help families deal with grief.”

 It is common for parents to keep up a strong front for children to help them through a loss, but in reality it may be healthier and more effective to allow children to express their emotions freely in a way that promotes healing.

 “When we received the donation for grief counseling specifically for children, we knew we wanted to use it as a launch pad into something greater and more meaningful,” said Catherine Schendel, CEO at The Hospice of Baton Rouge.
-“It’s been incredible to see how much support we received the first time hosting Camp Conquer and we look forward to bringing it back even bigger this December to help as many children in our community as possible.”
+“It’s been incredible to see how much support we received hosting Camp Conquer and we look forward to bringing it back even bigger each year to help as many children in our community as possible.”